VTRABR/PortfolioProject1/README.md

 I performed some data-cleaning activities on this dataset.
 I deleted unnecessary columns; split columns by delimiter and comma to make the information clearer and deleted the confusing parts; I calculated the average salary and created a new column with that information.
 After the data cleaning, I created an interactive dashboard on the "Report view" so it adjusts to your needs.

-## SQL_Project
+## SQL_Project_Data_EXPL

 The dataset used for this project was about Coronavirus (COVID-19) Deaths and Vaccinations.
 The link for the dataset used is [here](https://ourworldindata.org/covid-deaths).

 For demonstrating that I could use JOINS statements on this project, I created 2 separate files from de original one.
 One of them contains information about the Deaths and the other the vaccination information.
-If needed please ask me and I will send the 2 CSV files (I couldn't upload the files due to the huge size of the files).
+If needed please ask me and I will send the 2 CSV files (I couldn't upload the files due to the huge size of them).

 As you can see on the query, it was performed some data exploration to make it possible to understand better the Covid situation in different periods and locations.
 I created a CTE and a View at the end.